 When the marketing strategies are built to cover up the reality, the brand doesn’t last very long.
 It’s true that not everything can be told to the consumers but the product has to compliment the brand promise or the company could get a great fall.
 Deception, at today’s digital age, would no longer result in the success of a brand as the consumers are much aware of the current scenarios and, with an increase in competition, aren’t hesitant to switch over to a new brand.
 Such strategies may result in a decrease in brand equity and also affect the brand image of the business.

 Volkswagen Brand Failure

-Untill 2015, the brand best known for reliability, performance and environmental credential, Volkwagen was trusted by millions worldwide.
-But as soon as the truth about 11 million of its vehicle being equipped with software program to dupe emissions testing was out, there was no looking back.
-The deceptive brand promise had made the brand fall to such a level that it now not only faces a £30bn lawsuit, but a monumental battle to rebuild trust among consumers.
+Until 2015, the brand best known for reliability, performance and environmental credential, Volkswagen was trusted by millions worldwide.
+But as soon as the truth about 11 million of its vehicle being equipped with a software program to dupe emissions testing was out, there was no looking back.
+The deceptive brand promise had made the brand fall to such a level that it now not only faces a £30bn lawsuit but a monumental battle to rebuild trust among consumers.